Welcome to Velinwood COURT. THINGS HERE ARE NOT WHAT THEY SEEM.

 His allegiance is ambiguous.
 His performances are not.

+Faith will keep the Court true.
 Fire will keep the Court building, alive, unbroken.

 • “You do know what comes next, right?”